 - Applicants must be mid-career practitioners and have at least ten to 12 years of experience to qualify for the fellowship.
 Those with more experience are much more competitive in the selection process.

 - Candidates must be from and currently reside in a country where democracy is not well entrenched.
 Candidates residing outside their home country due to war or conflict may be granted exceptions.
 Applicants will not be accepted from countries such as: the U.S., Canada, Australia, Japan, and member states of the European Union.

 - Candidates must be at least 28 years of age at the start of the fellowship in July 2018.
 The average age of our fellows at the time of the program is 38.

 - Candidates must be actively working in the field of democracy, development, and the rule of law.
 We do not accept candidates who are in the midst of full-time university degree programs.

 - Candidates must have a solid command of written and spoken English.
 All program materials and sessions are in English.
 Participants will also be required to give 9-minute TED-style talks throughout the three-week program regarding their work and motivation.
 English language proficiency is very important in order to benefit and contribute to the program dialogue.

 Number of Awardees: 25 to 30

 How to Apply: In order to apply to the Draper Hills Summer Fellows Program please create an account through the online portal.
-The application form is available once you login and will be available through the deadline, Wednesday, November 16, 2016.
+The application form is available once you login and will be available through the deadline.
 Due to the volume of applications, we strongly suggest that you submit the application form as soon as possible.
 You will be asked to contact two references to furnish letters of recommendation to support your candidacy to the program.
-A complete application package will be due no later than Wednesday, November 16, 2016.

 Please ensure you go through the Application Guidelines and Scholarship Webpage before applying.